Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Concluding remarks

 \section{Concluding remarks}

-Our main contribution in this Part has been to identify an adjoint differential operator and auxiliary conditions that facilitate the derivation of nonlinear amplitude equations valid near the threshold for spontaneous motion, for the canonical model of an isotropic chemically active particle as well as general perturbations thereof.
-Our adjoint method circumvents the need to directly solve the inhomogeneous problem at quadratic order of the weakly nonlinear expansion.
-This allows to analyse three-dimensional scenarios in a rather straightforward fashion: the only problems that need to be explicitly solved, namely the homogeneous problem at linear order and its adjoint, are generally axisymmetric (about an arbitrary direction).
-The adjoint method also adds insight by making it possible to analyse a wide range of perturbation scenarios on a common basis.
-Indeed, weak perturbations can have a leading-order effect sufficiently near the threshold, by modifying the solvability of the inhomogeneous problem at quadratic order, without modifying the homogeneous problem at linear order.
+Our main contribution in this part has been to identify an adjoint differential operator and auxiliary conditions that facilitate the derivation of nonlinear amplitude equations governing the steady velocity of a chemically active particle near the threshold for spontaneous motion.
+Our adjoint method circumvents the need to directly solve the inhomogeneous problem at quadratic order of a weakly nonlinear expansion, valid as the threshold is approached, making it relatively straightforward to analyze a wide range of perturbation scenarios; the technical simplification stems from the fact that the only problems that need to be explicitly solved, namely the linearised homogeneous problem at the threshold and its adjoint, are axisymmetric (about an arbitrary direction) and common to all scenarios, whereas the inhomogeneous problem at quadratic order is generally not axisymmetric and scenario-specific.
+To illustrate our approach, we have derived and then solved steady amplitude equations for a number of perturbation scenarios, demonstrating that sufficiently near the threshold weak perturbations can appreciably modify and enrich the landscape of steady solutions.

-While we have introduced the adjoint homogeneous problem of \S\ref{ssec:adjointproblem} as an auxiliary mathematical tool, we find it intriguing from a physical perspective that the transposed flow-solute coupling associated with that problem (cf.~\eqref{L star def}--\eqref{F T balances A}) can support spontaneous rectilinear motion of a particle, as represented by the adjoint homogeneous solutions \eqref{sol associated}.
+While we have introduced the adjoint homogeneous problem of Sec.~\ref{ssec:adjointproblem} as an auxiliary mathematical tool, we find it intriguing from a physical perspective that the transposed flow-solute coupling associated with that problem (cf.~\eqref{L star def}--\eqref{F T balances A}) can support spontaneous rectilinear motion of a particle, as represented by the adjoint homogeneous solutions \eqref{sol associated}.
 This may suggest an alternative physical mechanism for spontaneous self-propulsion, where a scalar field is associated with a body force on the fluid (hinting to buoyancy or electrostatics) and stress variations give rise to a surface flux of that scalar.
-As far as we know, such a mechanism for spontaneous motion has never been encountered.
+As far as we know, such a mechanism for spontaneous motion has not yet been encountered.